Student Financial Aid

 Academic Progress for Student Aid

-All students (including veterans) must make satisfactory academic progress in order to maintain financial aid eligibility.
+All students (including veterans) must make satisfactory academic progress to maintain financial aid eligibility.
 Academic progress is calculated after each term.
-In order to be considered as having ‘passed’ i.e. met standards, a student must:
+To be considered as having ‘passed’ i.e. met standards, a student must:

 • Maintain at least a 2.0 GPA